AzariushHussain/django-chatroom/README.md

-# Chatroom Django Project
+# Chat room Django Project

-This is a simple chatroom application built using Django.
+This is a simple chat room application built using Django.
 The project allows users to create chat rooms, send and receive messages in real-time, and see active users.

 ## Features
 - User authentication (Sign up, Login, Logout)